Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 You don’t have to do everything for it to count.

-Even a few minutes of the right enrichment can make a difference.
+Even a few minutes of the right enrichment can change the tone of a day.

-It usually means your dog needs something different — not more.
+It means your dog needs something different — not more.

 Free Canine Enrichment Ebook

-If you want practical ideas you can actually use in real life, you can download the free enrichment ebook here.
+If you want practical ideas you can actually use, download the free enrichment ebook.

-Inside, you’ll find simple activities that can support:
+Inside you’ll find simple activities designed to support:

 • calmer behavior